Coronavirus, cold, or flu symptoms: Should I see a doctor? | The China Post

 Symptoms atypical for coronavirus:

 A runny nose and a sore throat are typical signs of upper respiratory infection.
-Therefore, those who have bouts of sneezing or get the sniffles likely have the flu or a common cold.
+Therefore, those who have bouts of sneezing and get the sniffles likely have the flu or a common cold.

-As the new coronavirus generally affects the lower respiratory tract, most of those infected exhibit a dry cough, shortness of breath or pneumonia, but not a sore throat.
+As the new coronavirus generally affects the lower respiratory tract, most of those infected exhibit a dry cough, shortness of breath or pneumonia, sometimes a sore throat.

 Many initially show no symptoms